neicnordic/neic-sda/docs/connection.rst

    amqp[s]://<user>:<password>@<cega-host>:<port>/<vhost>

+.. note:: All the messages recived from CEGA are intercepted by ``Intercept`` service
+          and forwarded to the right queue in the ``LocalMQ``

 ``CEGAMQ`` contains an exchange named ``localega.v1``. ``v1`` is used for versioning and is internal to CentralEGA.
 The queues connected to that